Mount Tambuyukon: Geology

 The glaciated summit plateaus and Pleistocene glacial tills of the Kinabalu area including similar deposits near to Mount Tambuyukon indicate that the summits of Tambuyukon, Kinabalu and possibly Trusmadi were significantly higher than other parts of the Crocker Range by the Pleistocene.
 Together with Mount Kinabalu, it is part of the Wariu Formation.

 Biodiversity

 The mountain supports a wide range of unique flora and fauna, including a number of pitcher plant species of the genus Nepenthes.
 A mammal survey in 2012 and 2013 from 300 m to the summit, recorded the second known population of the summit rat, and a total of 44 mammal species.

 Features

-There are two climbing trails towards the mountain summit, one from Monggis Village and the other from Sabah Parks substation with permission from the park authority needing to be obtained before the climbing.
-The mountain is considered one of Sabah's ecotourism destination.
+There are two climbing trails towards the mountain summit, one from Monggis village and the other from the Sabah Parks substation in the same village, both located in the Kota Marudu district next to its border with Ranau district, for a permit from the park authority needs to be obtained before climbing.
+The mountain is considered one of Sabah's ecotourism destinations, albeit minorly.